Skip to main content

 Sustained support generously provided by the Halperin Exhibitions Fund and The Lynn Krywick Gibbons Gallery Exhibitions Fund at the Cantor Arts Center.

-Upcoming/Past Programs
+Past Programs

-Day Jobs: Sandy Rodriguez Artist Talk Thurs., Apr.
-11, 2024, 6:00 p.m.
-Cantor Auditorium Through research of Mexican and pre-Columbian pigments and materials used to make paintings, artist Sandy Rodriguez shares the breadth of her work at the intersection of history, social memory, and contemporary politics.
+Day Jobs | Sandy Rodriguez: Codex Rodriguez-Mondragón Thurs., Apr.
+11, 2024, 6:00 p.m., Cantor Auditorium Watch recorded program Through research of Mexican and pre-Columbian pigments and materials used to make paintings, artist Sandy Rodriguez shares the breadth of her work at the intersection of history, social memory, and contemporary politics.

 Catalogue

-A major catalogue will function both as an essential reader for the exhibition and as a standalone compilation of stories by many of the country’s most compelling artists, detailing the impact of their day jobs in their own words.
-Among the 24 artists who contributed interviews and essays to the books include Larry Bell, Genesis Belanger, Sara Bennett, Mark Bradford, Violette Bule, Jim Campbell, Lenka Clayton, Marsha Cottrell, Jeffrey Gibson, Jay Lynn Gomez, Tishan Hsu, Tom Kiefer, Ahree Lee, Nate Lewis, Robert Mangold, Narsiso Martinez, Allan McCollum, Virginia L. Montgomery, Ragen Moss, Howardena Pindell, Manuel A. Rodríguez Delgado, Sandy Rodriguez, Frank Stella, and Julia Scher.
+A major catalogue functions both as an essential reader for the exhibition and as a standalone compilation of stories by many of the country’s most compelling artists, detailing the impact of their day jobs in their own words.
+Among the 24 artists who contributed interviews and essays to the book include Larry Bell, Genesis Belanger, Sara Bennett, Mark Bradford, Violette Bule, Jim Campbell, Lenka Clayton, Marsha Cottrell, Jeffrey Gibson, Jay Lynn Gomez, Tishan Hsu, Tom Kiefer, Ahree Lee, Nate Lewis, Robert Mangold, Narsiso Martinez, Allan McCollum, Virginia L. Montgomery, Ragen Moss, Howardena Pindell, Manuel A. Rodríguez Delgado, Sandy Rodriguez, Frank Stella, and Julia Scher.

 Visit Us